diazjuli/Map-visualizer/README.md

 ## How to run ##

 Clone this repository and run *make* in the root.
-Then run the compiled binary *./fdf filename* . filename will be the the map that you want to project.
+Then execute the compiled binary *./fdf filename* . filename will be the the map that you want to project(e.g., *./fdf test_maps/pyramide.fdf*)
 The **test_maps** folder contains some sample maps but you can add additional ones if you wish.

 ## controls ##